Core Elementary Language Arts

 Students are introduced to a variety of classic and modern genres and authors in order to read, analyze, understand, and appreciate a wide range of literature and history, not just for its own sake but also to become familiar with works and topics that are typically part of a high school education.
 History is covered using print, podcast, video, and primary source materials, with the focus on influential people, politics, events, differing viewpoints, and culturally relevant topics in each era studied.
 Students practice essay writing, including compare and contrast, narrative writing, expository, writing thesis statements, documenting sources, paraphrasing, and viewpoint.
 Also included as needed, grammar, media literacy, and critical thinking.

-Student completing this course receive 1 credit each for History and English on their transcript.
+Student completing this course receive 1 credit each for History and English each year as well as Government and Economics with a short completion course their junior or senior year.